Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Introduction

-The third instability admissable for the profile of \figref{fig1}, is the critical layer instability of \cite{miles1957generation}.
-For our present study, we define the critical location as the location $z_c$ where $U_u(z=z_c)=c_r(k)$ ($c_r$ denotes the real part of the phase-speed $c$), this being done for unstable modes.
+The third instability admissible for the profile of figure \ref{fig1}, is the critical layer instability of \cite{miles1957generation}. \mmgt{Although the Rayleigh equation is strictly not singular for real values of the vertical coordinate $z$ and a growing mode with complex $c$}, for our present study we define the critical location as the (\mmgt{real}) location $z_c$ where $U_u(z=z_c)=c_r(k)$ ($c_r$ denotes the real part of the phase-speed $c$), this being done for unstable modes.
 Unlike the H \& KH instabilities, non-zero curvature of the background profile at the critical location is crucial to the instability (see below).
 This instability, more broadly, belongs to the `class B' family of instabilities of \cite{benjamin1960effects,benjamin1963threefold}.
 As explained in \cite{benjamin1960effects} (last paragraph, page $514$), the instability ``\textit{takes the form of waves progressing in the flow direction at very nearly the same speed as free surface waves in the flexible medium, the waves being amplified by the action of the flow which supplies sufficient energy to counterbalance internal dissipation}''.
 At low density ratio, \cite{miles1957generation} demonstrated that for this instability the growth rate of a Fourier mode is proportional to $(-d^2U_u/dz^2)_{z_c}$, $U_u(z)$ being the background shear flow in the upper fluid (subscript `u' for upper).
-In regimes where this critical location dominates the instability, we will verify that for the fastest growing Fourier mode, a near discontinuous jump in the (inviscid) Reynolds stress appears at the critical location and upto the interface (also see fig. $2$ in \cite{boomkamp1996classification})\footnote{For homogenous, parallel shear flows we recall that the critical layer also plays a crucial role in the \textit{viscous} instability of non-inflectional, velocity profiles such as the plane Poiseuille profile (fig. $IX.\; 8.$ in Chapter IX of \cite{lighthill1963laminar}) or the Tollmien-Sclichting instability of the Blasius boundary layer (ch. $2$ in \cite{ruban2023fluid}).}.
+In regimes where this critical location dominates the instability mechanism, we will verify that for the fastest growing Fourier mode, a near discontinuous jump in the (inviscid) Reynolds stress appears at the critical location and upto the interface (also see figure $2$ in \cite{boomkamp1996classification})\footnote{We recall that the critical layer plays a crucial role in the \textit{viscous} instability of non-inflectional, velocity profiles in unstratified, parallel shear flows e.g. the plane Poiseuille flow (figure $IX.\; 8.$ in ch.
+IX, \cite{lighthill1963laminar}) or TS instability of the Blasius boundary layer (ch. $2$, \cite{ruban2023fluid}).}.
 The associated work done by this shear stress, leads to extraction of energy from the background shear \textit{primarily} in the region between the critical location and the interface.
 This will be contrasted against situations where the energy extraction occurs in the entire shear layer with no distinct signature of the Reynolds stress at the critical location; this is despite the mathematical existence of a critical location for every growing Fourier mode, as ensured by the semi-circle theorem.